populationgenomics/tob-deepdive/README.md

 # tob-deepdive
-a deep dive in the pipeline of TOB-WGS: from GVCF to sparse MatrixTable
+a deep dive into the pipeline of TOB-WGS: from GVCF to sparse MatrixTable to AS-VQSR and random forest variant QC